Load Cell Mounting and Installation Best Practices

 Load cell mounts with end stops can limit lateral deflection caused by expansion or changes in loads (such as in hoppers).
 If the load cell design requires self-centering, a self-checking load cell mount automatically returns the support structure to the correct position.
 The installation of elastomeric bearings regulates heat between the tank and load cells in a tank weighing system.

 There are situations where the mounting frame or mounting accessories cannot fully compensate for conditions that can alter measurements.
-In these cases the choice of load cell is critical.
+In these cases the choice of load cell and signal conditioning devices are critical.

 Also, consider that the load cell’s dimensions will affect the structure’s clearances when it is loaded to capacity.
 Select a load cell size for the desired maximum capacity that maintains these needed clearances.